Eucoelophysis: Ghost Ranch fossils

+An articulated skeleton (TMP 1986.63.33) from the Coelophysis quarry, previously considered a specimen of Coelophysis, was moved to Eucoelophysis by American paleontologist Larry Rinehart and colleagues in 2009, but it was returned to Coelophysis by American paleontologist Chris Griffin in 2018.

+Classification

-When originally named Sullivan and Lucas placed Eucoelophysis within Ceratosauria as a close relative of Coelophysis, Syntarsus rhodesiensis, and Syntarsus kayentakatae.
-American paleontologists Andrew Heckert and colleagues in 2000 referred further theropod material to Eucoelophysis (as E. sp.) from the Snyder Quarry elsewhere in the Chinle Formation, suggesting it may belong to a new species, which they reiterated in 2003.
-These referrals and the identify of Eucoelophysis was reevaluated in 2006 by Argentine paleontologist Martín Ezcurra who identified that many of the features used by Sullivan and Lucas to support the identity of Eucoelophysis were instead shared amongst all early dinosaurs, with Eucoelophysis instead appearing more similar to the non-dinosaur Silesaurus.
+Sullivan and Lucas originally placed Eucoelophysis within Ceratosauria, as a close relative of Coelophysis, Syntarsus rhodesiensis, and Syntarsus kayentakatae.

+The identify of Eucoelophysis was reevaluated in 2006 by Argentine paleontologist Martín Ezcurra, who identified that many of the features used by Sullivan and Lucas to support the identity of Eucoelophysis were instead shared amongst all early dinosaurs, with Eucoelophysis instead appearing more similar to the non-dinosaur Silesaurus.
 Neither the Snyder Quarry specimens nor the material originally assigned to C. longicollis were found to share features with Eucoelophysis by Ezcurra, who identified them instead as indeterminate coelophysoids.
-An articulated skeleton (TMP 1986.63.33) from the Coelophysis quarry previously considered a specimen of Coelophysis was moved to Eucoelophysis by American paleontologist Larry Rinehart and colleagues in 2009, but it was returned to Coelophysis in 2018 by American paleontologist Chris Griffin.